StateusY/Teslas-Alternator-Beta-12-WebGL/README.md

 ---CHANGELOG---

-Bugs Fixed:
+>Bugs Fixed:

--Sale Caption now will disapear if mouse is not over one of the options
+-Sale Caption now will disappear if mouse is not over one of the options

 -Pause menu now pauses

-Changes to Existing Features:
+)Changes to Existing Features:

 -Manager now spawns every 20th wave